k3larra/commuter/ml/ml.md

 Training result for the 3 personas training over 7 epochs on a Neural network with two hidden layers with 200/100 neurons.
 Code details for evaluation can be found [here](ml_verification.ipynb).
 The training could go on further since there is only a little amount of overfitting for Andrea.
 Training time is less than 10 seconds.
-Time for inference is less than ?????
+Time for inference is less than 0.2 seconds.

 ![](../images/tnK534JMwwfhvUEycn69HPbhqkt2_train2.png)
 ![](../images/tnK534JMwwfhvUEycn69HPbhqkt2_cf2.png)